arthurcornelio88/stripe_model_training/docs/api-production-guide.md

     "timestamp": "20250722_100739",
     "learning_rate": 0.1,
     "epochs": 50,
-    "mode": "fine_tune"
+    "mode": "fine_tune",
+    "timestamp_model_finetune": "20250722_102656"
   }'
 ```

 > Takes the last model and fine-tunes it with your selected data.
+If you want to finetune an specific model, pick `timestamp_model_finetune` parameter.

 * Réponse : Métriques + chemin du modèle.